IdkwhatImD0ing/Kaggle/Paddy/README.md

 Quick and Dirty Transfer learning by taking image and resizing it to 244x244 and running it through MobileNet

 Achieved 60% accuracy.

+### EfficientNetB0
+Transfer Learning using pure EfficientNetB0 with top removed and using original image size.

+Achieved 80% accuracy.